 Group authorship will be appropriate for some publications, such as main reports.
-This will apply when the intellectual work underpinning a publication has been carried out by a group, and no one person can be identified as having substantially greater responsibility for its contents than others'.
-In such cases the authorship will be presented by the collective title - The PROSPECT Trial Group - and the article should carry a footnote of the names of the people (and their institutions) represented by the corporate title.
-In some situations one or more authors may take responsibility for drafting the paper but all group members qualify as members; in this case, this should be recognised using the byline 'Jane Doe and the Trial Group'.
-Group authorship may also be appropriate for publications where one or more authors take responsibility for a group, in which case the other group members are not authors but may be listed in the acknowledgement (the byline would read 'Jane Doe for the Trial Group').
+This will apply when the intellectual work underpinning a publication 'has been carried out by a group, and no one person can be identified as having substantially greater responsibility for its contents than others'.1 In such cases the authorship will be presented by the collective title - The PROSPECT Trial Group - and the article should carry a footnote of the names of the people (and their institutions) represented by the corporate title.
+In some situations one or more authors may take responsibility for drafting the paper but all group members qualify as members; in this case, this should be recognised using the byline 'Jane Doe and the Trial Group'.2 Group authorship may also be appropriate for publications where one or more authors but may be listed in the acknowledgement (the byline would read 'Jane Doe for the Trial Group').2 b.

-b.
 Individual authorship